 GPS location: 55.2073, -6.65875

 Best places to stay near Whiterocks Beach – Consider staying in the Inn on the Coast Hotel.
 See this hotel and prices here.
-Or if you prefer a B&B, stay at the All Seasons B&B. See latest prices and availability for the All Seasons here.
+Or if you prefer a B&B, stay at the All Seasons B&B. See the latest prices and availability for the All Seasons here.

 One of the best beaches in County Donegal is Portsalon.
-Also known as Ballymastoker Beach, this Blue Flag beach stretches for over 1.5km towards the small harbor town of Portsalon.
+Also known as Ballymastoker Beach, this Blue Flag beach stretches for over 1.5km towards the small harbour town of Portsalon.
 This is a beach with golden sands that is sheltered and surrounded by unspoiled countryside.

 The beach is served by a car park, has toilets and recycling bins and is dog-friendly (remember to clean up after your dog).
 During summer you’ll find food and ice-cream vans to grab a snack.
 The beach is in a Natural Habitat Area and the views of the beach from the hills above are worth the walk.